-The rules for concurrent receipt of military disability benefits and retirement pay underwent significant changes in 2002, 2005 and 2008.
-Through these changes, the VA now allows veterans who qualify to receive both VA disability compensation benefits and military retirement pay concurrently in certain situations:
+The rules for concurrent receipt of military disability benefits and retirement pay underwent significant changes in 2002, 2005, and 2008.
+Through these changes, the VA now allows qualified veterans to receive both VA disability compensation benefits and military retirement pay concurrently in certain situations.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.